-- 13. The right to respect for private and family life and the protection of property under the European Convention of Human Rights (ECHR) are safeguarded by the Human Rights Act 1998.
+- 17. The right to respect for private and family life and to the peaceful enjoyment of property under the European Convention of Human Rights (ECHR) are safeguarded by the Human Rights Act 1998.
 Powers of search, seizure and detention may involve significant interference with the privacy of those whose premises and persons are searched, and with the personal property of those whose property is seized and detained, and therefore need to be fully and clearly justified before they are used.
 In particular, officers should consider at every stage whether the necessary objectives can be achieved by less intrusive means.
-In all cases, officers should exercise their powers fairly, responsibly, with respect and without discrimination on the grounds of religious belief or political opinion, racial group, age, marital status, sexual orientation, gender or disability and in accordance with any statutory duties on them.7 Officers should ensure that in the exercise of their functions, they have regard to the need to safeguard and promote the welfare of all persons under the age of 18 years in compliance with obligations under Article 3 of the UN Convention on the Rights of the Child. - 14.
-If there is reason to believe that the use of the powers covered by this code might have an adverse effect on relations between law enforcement and the community, the local police/community liaison officer should be consulted: - before the action is taken; or - in particularly urgent cases, as soon as possible thereafter. - 15.
+In all cases, officers should exercise their powers fairly, responsibly, with respect and without discrimination on the grounds of religious belief or political opinion; racial group; age; marital status; sexual orientation; gender; disability; or dependants and in accordance with any statutory duties on them.11 Officers should ensure that in the exercise of their functions, they have regard to the need to safeguard and promote the welfare of all persons under the age of 18 years in compliance with obligations under Article 3 of the UN Convention on the Rights of the Child. - 18.
+If there is reason to believe that the use of the powers covered by this code might have an adverse effect on relations between law enforcement and the community, the local police/community liaison officer should be consulted: - before the action is taken; or - in particularly urgent cases, as soon as practicable thereafter. - 19.
 The appropriate officer should consider whether any consultation could jeopardise an ongoing wider operation or investigation.
-In such circumstances consultation may not be necessary, but generally it is best practice to consult. - 16.
-The expectation is that the provisions of this code will apply to all searches, seizures and detentions carried out under this code.
-However, any decision not to follow the code should be carefully considered and noted. - 17.
-The appropriate officer should take special care and have particular regard to an individual's vulnerabilities and possible difficulties when conducting a search.
-This is particularly relevant in the case of a search of a person who is a juvenile or persons with a mental or physical disability.
+In such circumstances